 - Spend most of your time focusing on creating high-quality content that is valuable and relevant to your target audience (in whatever way that may be)

-- Then focus on learning what type of content creates the most engagement among your audience and figure how to optimise your content accordingly
+- Then focus on learning what type of content creates the most engagement among your audience and figure out how to optimise your content accordingly

 - Once you’re creating content consistently and understand exactly what brings a lot of engagement, try to shift your focus to increasing the reach of your posts by attracting new followers

-- Ask your followers to check out your website and encourage them to become paying clients in moderation.
+- Ask your followers to check out your website and encourage them to become paying clients, in moderation.
 Always make sure you keep the right balance between content that provides value to your audience and content that tries to extract value from your audience.